-Over these last months, my focus has been on omnichannel and its implications for demand gen. Today, I return for a bit to a topic on which I’ve held forth for far longer: early demand.
+Over these last months, my focus has been omnichannel and its implications for demand gen. Today, I return for a bit to a topic I’ve held forth for far longer: early demand.

 Early demand is comprised of various types of digital signals.
 They occur in multiple channels, can be identified in specific ways, and can be captured by various means.

-In November, I published a prior post related to this topic, entitled “Why Does Demand Start Here?”.
+In November, I published a prior post on this topic, entitled “Why Does Demand Start Here?”.
 One of my key points is that with the advent of buying groups and prospect self-education, early demand is identifiable and can be captured much sooner than a down-funnel form completion.
-I referred in that article to early demand as it is expressed digitally through clicks and intent data.
+I referred to early demand in that article, as it is expressed digitally through clicks and intent data.
 Lastly, I mentioned early demand (be it intent data, clicks, ad views, etc.) could be “poured” into the top of the “waterfall” to accelerate Forrester’s Target Demand segment.

 So, to return to today’s subject: